 I think Pooh’s best quality is how much he values his friends and tries to support them.
-In particular, there’s a lovely moment of friendship involving Pooh and Piglet at the end of the second act.
-Pooh, who had been declared a hero by his friends despite not really doing anything to earn it, notices Piglet is now homeless after letting Owl have his house, so he lets Piglet stay with him for as long as he’d like – and in addition, asks Christopher Robin to celebrate Piglet as a hero for his selflessness deed.
+In particular, there’s a lovely friendship moment involving Pooh and Piglet at the end of the second act.
+Pooh (who had been declared a hero by his friends despite not really doing anything to earn it) notices Piglet is now homeless, after the little animal let Owl have his house, so he lets Piglet stay with him for as long as he’d like – and in addition, he asks Christopher Robin to celebrate Piglet as a hero for his selflessness deed.
 This scene never ceases to warm my heart.
 Despite being the creator of this universe, the Pooh god if you will, Christopher Robin isn’t a character in this film so much as he is a handy helper.
 He’s a relatively grounded minor character who crops up every now and then to help out his more whimsical friends.
 You can tell that while Christopher Robin is much more mild-mannered than his stuffed bear, Pooh got a lot of his quirky, thoughtful and plainspoken personality from him.
-Christopher Robin’s character gains substance in the film’s last scene, when the movie mines a surprising amount of pathos out of Christopher Robin’s childhood beginning to come to an end and his friendship with his stuffed bear, Pooh, being called into question when he has to go off to school – meaning he’ll be seeing his companion a lot less.
+Christopher Robin’s character gains substance in the film’s last scene, when the movie mines a surprising amount of pathos out of Christopher Robin’s childhood starting to come to an end and his friendship with his stuffed bear, Pooh, being called into question when he has to go off to school – meaning he’ll be seeing his companion a lot less.
 The ending scene reassures us that even when he grows up, Christopher Robin’s old imaginary friend will always have a special place in his heart.